 10. Learn More About Who Works For You

-This doesn’t mean you checking every detail about them available on social media, but rather engaging with them face to face.
+This doesn’t mean you checking every detail about them available on social media, and their average number of Instagram likes, but rather engaging with them face to face.
 If you’re running a small business, make time for all of your employees, take them out for a coffee or lunch and have a normal conversation, not necessarily business-related.
 If your company is bigger, then work closely with your managers, so that you know them, and they know all the people working for you.

 Adam Ferraresi’s biggest passions in life are everything concerning World Wide Web and writing.
 This 23-year-old web developer is stationed in Dallas, TX where he spends his time working and often writing interesting articles for wefollowtech.com.
 Beside from being a tech aficionado, Adam spends his free time listening to music and playing basketball.